land due diligence

 2. Topography

-One of the easiest ways to do this is with Land id, which can show these same contour lines throughout the country.
+One of the easiest ways to check topography is with paid tools like The Land Portal or Land id, which can show these contour lines throughout the country.

 If you're looking for a free way to do this, Google Earth and the topography maps from Earth Point can be useful, too.
 With Google Earth, you can search for your property (using the address or coordinates) and zoom in using your mouse buttons and the control/command and shift keys on your keyboard.
 This will allow you to tilt the earth to see where all the hills and valleys are in your area, along with the topo map overlay from Earth Point.